 Top Reasons Car Insurance Is Expensive in New York

 People in New York are driving more.
 As a result, the number of accidents, claims, and payouts is rising, too.
-In New York, there were approximately 1146 fatal crashes in 2018, versus 1041 fatal crashes in 2014.
+For example, there were approximately 981 fatal crashes in 2016 in New York, versus 980 fatal crashes in 2014.

 New York is experiencing more severe weather.
-In New York, severe weather events like winter storms, flooding, and severe storms are becoming increasingly common.
+In New York, weather events like severe storms, serious winter weather, and tropical cyclones are becoming increasingly common.
 These weather events cause insurers to pay out a higher number of claims, which tend to be more expensive and less predictable.
 As a result, they have to raise rates to keep pace.